NifTK/NiftyNet/doc/source/config_spec.md

 ###### `filename_contains`
 Keywords used to match filenames.
 The matched keywords will be removed, and the remaining part is used as subject name (for loading corresponding images across modalities).
+Note that if the type pf `filename_contains` is a string array, then a filename has to contain every string in the array to be a match.

 See also: [input filename matching guide](./filename_matching.html)

 ###### `filename_not_contains`
 Keywords used to exclude filenames.
 The filenames with these keywords will not be used as input.
+Note that if the type of `filename_not_contains` is a string array, then a filename must not contain any of the strings inthe array to be a match.

 See also: [input filename matching guide](./filename_matching.html)